 No matter where she’s been stationed the last decade, Air Force Capt.
 Emily Arthur’s mother Jeanne McConnell has always found a way to surprise her on her birthday.

 The challenges differed from year to year, base to base.
-McConnell snuck a cake into the Air Force Academy during Arthur’s freshman year.
-McConnell also embarrassed her in front of her first command with a sheet cake made from a childhood photograph of 12-year-old Arthur in a Star Trek costume.
+One year she snuck a cake into the Air Force Academy during Arthur’s freshman year.
+Another year she embarrassed her daughter in front of her first command with a sheet cake made from a childhood photograph of 12-year-old Arthur in a Star Trek costume.

 “She’s usually absolutely horrified,” said McConnell, a USO Delaware volunteer.
 “She’s got a prankster for a mother, and of course most of the time it’s totally embarrassing.
 But I know she loves it.”

 Arthur deployed to Afghanistan in 2012, presenting McConnell her most challenging surprise birthday connection to date.

 “It was my 30th birthday, so it was kind of a big one,” said Arthur, who was born Feb.
 28, 1982.
 “And you know, I was sad, because it’s hard enough being away from home.
 I’d pretty much written off any chance of receiving anything.”

 Arthur had just arrived at Bagram Air Base.
 Her mail wasn’t showing up yet.
 And with all the mortar attacks the base was getting, there wasn’t much celebrating going on.